populse_mia.user_interface.data_browser package¶

 - Parameters:

-idx – the selected index
+idx – Index of the selected image

 - Parameters:

-- setThumbnail(file_path_base_name, idx)[source]¶
+- setThumbnail(file_path_db, idx)[source]¶

 - Parameters:

-idx – index of the image
+(int) (idx) – Index of the image in the UI.

 - show_slices(file_paths)[source]¶